dekk-app/seed/WHAT_WE_DO.md

 # What we do

 Dekk aims to create a platform that allows the presentation of ideas in any form.
-This could be presentation in form of slides or even an experience in mixed reality.
+This could be a presentation in form of slides or even an experience in mixed reality.

 ## How does Dekk make money?

 Dekk aims for crowdfunding, that means Dekk will not make money (in its beginning stages).
 We aim to create an accessible and fully free platform.
-If Dekk proves to be successful we will create different branches that create paid products.
+If Dekk proves to be successful, we will create different branches that create paid products.
 These price of these products will compensate the production costs.
 Every cent above that will be donated to other NPOs.

 ## Is Dekk an NPO?